Putting On An Act

 In the past four years, 24 pupils who have started out in Farleigh’s professional theatre, with its tiered seating, have gained awards to their senior schools for drama, music, performing arts or all-round ability in these areas.
 In years three to five, pupils benefit from timetabled drama lessons, enabling them to develop their use of voice and characterisation skills and to study key texts.
 In the summer term, they work towards staging their own year group showcase, performing a range of monologues and scenes to an audience of family and friends.

 The school’s performing arts provision culminates in years six and eight with whole year group musicals, such as School of Rock, Aladdin and Peter Pan.
-‘During rehearsals, cast members are treated like a company of actors and they rise to the challenge, taking notes from their director and working hard to elevate their performance,’ says Director of Marketing, Caroline Pryke.
+‘During rehearsals, cast members are treated like a company of actors and they rise to the challenge, taking notes from their director and working hard to elevate their performance,’ says Head of Drama, Kevin Hession.
 ‘Every child is involved in whole year group shows and the sense of community they manifest is truly magical.’

 At All Hallows, a day and boarding prep school in Somerset, performing is encouraged from the very youngest pupils taking part in the annual nativity, through to year eight pupils taking centre stage in musicals and plays to larger audiences, such as The Addams Family and Peter Pan.
 ‘Some children are natural performers, others need gentle encouragement, and for others it offers a challenge and a chance to step out of their comfort zone,’ says head, Dr Trevor Richards.